StevieMigan/whispersworld/README.md

 ![Reset Button](https://github.com/StevieMigan/whispersworld/blob/main/assets/images/reset-button.png?raw=true)

-In addition to this, Looping audio has also been added to the game page, but the audio bar has been left in to allow the user to switch this off/on depending on their personal preference.
+In addition to this, looping audio has also been added to the game page, but the audio bar has been left in to allow the user to switch this off/on depending on their personal preference.

 ![Audio Bar](https://github.com/StevieMigan/whispersworld/blob/main/assets/images/audio-bar.png?raw=true)

-The functionality of the game shuffles the cards on the grid each time the game is restarted, cards will be removed from the grid when matched with their matching counterpart and an alert message is in place to congratulate the player upon winning the game.
+The functionality of the game shuffles the cards on the grid each time the game is restarted, cards will be removed from the grid when paired with their matching counterpart and an alert message is in place to congratulate the player upon winning the game.
 This then invokes a function to restart the game.

 ### Features Left to Implement